The-Stef/YOLOvBub/README.md

     Jupyter Notebooks used for data preparation, model training, evaluation, and result visualization.

 - **Videos/**
     Video examples showcasing the YOLOvBub detection system in action.
+Can be found inside `docs/`.

 - **Weights/**
     Includes `.pt` files for the base models validated during our studies.